mk-it-admin/Minkasu2FA_SampleApp/iOS/Objective-C/SampleAppUIWebView/README.md

 mkcolorTheme.buttonBackgroundColor = UIColor.blueColor;
 mkcolorTheme.buttonTextColor = UIColor.whiteColor;
 ```
-- Add following code to your ViewController to inialize Minkasu2FA SDK with the UIWebView object.
+- Add following code to your ViewController to initialize Minkasu2FA SDK.
+You can initialize Minkasu2FA SDK with the UIWebView object and merchant's ViewController or just the UIWebView object.
 The following code must be executed before making a payment to enable Minkasu 2FA.

 ```Objective-C
 - (void) initMinkasu2FA{